CEREAL AND OTHER PREMIUMS, COMIC BOOK OFFERS AND GUMBALL PRIZES

 Foreign Legion; NONE.

-British Tommy; NONE.
+British Tommy; 1 silver.

 Nabisco used these dogs as cereal premiums to help sell Wheat Honeys (gold dogs) and Rice Honeys (silver dogs).
 They may have included a mail away offer like the one they did for the baseball players to allow children to acquire the whole set.
 To figure collectors these dogs are "Rubenstein" dogs as they were sold in header card bags by that company in the USA.